Eel: Use by humans

 Freshwater eels (unagi) and marine eels (conger eel, anago) are commonly used in Japanese cuisine; foods such as unadon and unajū are popular, but expensive.
 Eels are also very popular in Chinese cuisine, and are prepared in many different ways.
 Hong Kong eel prices have often reached 1000 HKD (128.86 US Dollars) per kg, and once exceeded 5000 HKD per kg.
 In India, eels are popularly eaten in the Northeast.
 Freshwater eels, known as Kusia in Assamese, are eaten with curry, often with herbs.
-The European eel and other freshwater eels are mostly eaten in Europe, the United States, and other places.
-Today, the European eel is considered critically endangered.
+The European eel and other freshwater eels are mostly eaten in Europe and the United States, and is considered critically endangered.
 A traditional east London food is jellied eels, although the demand has significantly declined since World War II.
 The Spanish cuisine delicacy angulas consists of elver (young eels) sautéed in olive oil with garlic; elvers usually reach prices of up to 1000 euro per kg.
 New Zealand longfin eel is a traditional Māori food in New Zealand.
 In Italian cuisine, eels from the Valli di Comacchio, a swampy zone along the Adriatic coast, are especially prized, along with freshwater eels of Bolsena Lake and pond eels from Cabras, Sardinia.
 In northern Germany, the Netherlands, the Czech Republic, Poland, Denmark, and Sweden, smoked eel is considered a delicacy.

-Elvers, often fried, were formerly a cheap dish in the United Kingdom.
+Elvers, often fried, were once a cheap dish in the United Kingdom.
 During the 1990s, their numbers collapsed across Europe.
-They are now a delicacy, the UK's most expensive species.
+They became a delicacy, and the UK's most expensive species.

 Eels, particularly the moray eel, are popular among marine aquarists.

 Eel blood is toxic to humans and other mammals, but both cooking and the digestive process destroy the toxic protein.
-The toxin derived from eel blood serum was used by Charles Robert Richet in his Nobel Prize-winning research which discovered anaphylaxis (by injecting it into dogs and observing the effect).
-The poison used by Richet was actually obtained from sea anemones.

-Eelskin leather is highly prized.
-It is very smooth and exceptionally strong.
-It does not actually come from eels, but rather from the Pacific hagfish, a jawless fish which is also known as the slime eel.
+High consumption of eels is seen in European countries leading to those eel species being considered endangered.